-Students must submit an application form in their first semester at WIU.
+Once invited to join the Honors Program, students must complete an Honors Program acceptance form, and return it to the Honors Program Chair.
 Honors students have to maintain full-time status during the fall and spring semesters, with the exception of the last semester prior to graduation.
 If students do not require full-time status to complete the final semester, they may enroll as part-time students.
-Any student required to take developmental courses (ENG090 and/or MAT101) through the placement exam is ineligible to apply to the program.

-Honors students are expected to represent WIU in a positive professional manner at all times.
-If a student is dropped from the honors program due to noncompliance, or the student leaves the program voluntarily, he/she cannot be re-admitted into the program.
-To remain in the honors program, students must meet all academic requirements and maintain a high standard of ethics.
+Honors students are expected to always represent Webber in a positive professional manner.
+If a student is dropped from the Honors Program due to non-compliance, or the student leaves the program voluntarily, he/she cannot be re-admitted into the program.
+To remain in the Honors Program, students must meet all academic requirements and maintain a high standard of ethics.